Implications of Local Friendliness violation for quantum causality: Classical and Quantum Causal Explanation

-\subsection{Leibniz's Principle and causal faithfulness}
+\subsection{Leibniz's Principle and Causal Faithfulness}

 If one wishes to take the route of rejecting RPCC, the question becomes how to resolve the problem raised by Bell, that ``we have lost the idea that correlations can be explained''.
-Why not give up \RCA\ instead, as is done, e.g. in Bohmian mechanics~\cite{Bohm1,Bohm2,Maudlin1994}?
-The reason why theories of this kind remain unattractive to a majority of physicists, we suggest, is that to maintain agreement with observations, they must necessarily violate, at a fundamentally hidden level, some of the operational symmetries we observe in the world\footnote{This is not true if one considers a ``non-equilibrium'' version of Bohmian mechanics, which makes predictions different from those of operational quantum theory, as hypothesised by Valentini~\cite{Valentini2010}.}.
+Why not give up \RCA\ instead, as is done, e.g., in Bohmian mechanics~\cite{Bohm1,Bohm2,Maudlin1994}?
+The reason why theories of this kind remain unattractive to a majority of physicists, we suggest, is that to maintain agreement with observations, they must necessarily violate, at a fundamentally hidden level, some of the operational symmetries we observe in the world. \red (This is not true if one considers a ``non-equilibrium'' version of Bohmian mechanics, which makes predictions different from those of operational quantum theory, as hypothesised by Valentini~\cite{Valentini2010}.)\blk

-More formally, we can say that theories rejecting \RCA\ fall foul of a principle that can be traced back to Leibniz -- \emph{Leibniz's Principle of the Identity of Indiscernibles}~\cite{Spekkens2019} -- according to which empirically indistinguishable scenarios should be represented by ontologically identical models (or be given equivalent theoretical descriptions).
+More formally, we can say that theories rejecting \RCA\ fall foul of a principle that can be traced back to Leibniz---\emph{Leibniz's Principle of the Identity of Indiscernibles~}\cite{Spekkens2019}---according to which empirically indistinguishable scenarios should be represented by ontologically identical models.
 This is not to be thought of as a physical principle, but a methodological principle, like Occam's razor, or a form of inference to the best explanation.
 In choosing between two empirically equivalent theories, we should prefer one that satisfies Leibniz's Principle.

 Spekkens recently argued~\cite{Spekkens2019} that Leibniz's Principle can be identified as the guiding methodological principle underlying Einstein's rationale for both the principle of relativity and the equivalence principle.
 In other words, to maintain the spirit of the theory of relativity, according to Spekkens, one should look for a theory that satisfies Leibniz's Principle.
-But how can it be done, if at all, in light of Bell's theorem?
+However, how can it be done, if at all, in light of Bell's theorem?

 Firstly, let us consider: could there be a formulation of quantum theory that satisfies Leibniz's Principle and \RPCC?
-An obvious candidate would be to reject \NSD\ -- but can a theory of this type maintain Leibniz's principle?
+An obvious candidate would be to reject \NSD\----but can a theory of this type maintain Leibniz's principle?

 If the purpose of rejecting \NSD\ is to provide a locally \emph{causal} explanation, then presumably one wants to maintain not only \RPCC, but the entire framework of classical causal models (otherwise the challenge becomes to replace that framework by some alternative).